saifkhanengr/LLM-from-scratch/README.md

 * The `Notebook.ipynb` file walks you through everything step by step from scratch.
 * The `utils.py` file contains the same essential code as the notebook, but organized in one place for convenience.

-Below is what will be covered in the `Notebook.ipynb` (with math and code):
+Below is what is covered in the `Notebook.ipynb` (with math and code):

 1. **Text to Token IDs:**
 2. **Token IDs to Token Embeddings:**